Grow a Beautiful Basketful of

 Sun Gold

-Sometimes we must substitute a plant if your first choice is not available.
+Sometimes we must substitute a plant if your first choice is too small to ship.

-Please list some alternates, if you do not list alternate choices, Laurel will personally choose a very similar and delicious variety which should do well in your climate.
+Please list some alternates.
+If you do not list alternates, Laurel or AJ will choose a very similar variety for your climate.

-If you do not choose a few alternates, we cannot take the order.
+If you do not wish to accept alternates we cannot take your order.

 Hey...Where's the Shopping Cart?
 Can I Order Online?

-No, we do not have an online shopping cart due to variable plant sizes, from 9" to 20" tall, so shipping weight will vary.
+No, we do not have an online shopping cart due to variable plant sizes, from 8" to 20" tall, so shipping weights and carton sizes will vary.

 Each plant can weigh from 12 oz. to 2 lbs.
-This means variable shipping weights and package dimensions -- this needs to be calculated individually.
+This means variable shipping weights and package dimensions -- we estimate shipping cost individually.

 (Cancellations are accepted within 48 hrs. from the date/time of your payment to receive a full refund or store credit.
 After 48 hours we issue a full refund for your shipping cost and retain a 50% restocking fee for plants and packaging.)